Contract Agreement Terms & Conditions

-The Client agrees to select a web hosting service that allows Funnel Boost Media full access to the web site and a cgi-bin directory via FTP and telnet.
+The Client agrees to select a web hosting service that allows FBM full access to the web site and a cgi-bin directory via FTP and telnet.
 The Client further understands that if the web hosting service’s operating system is not a Unix system, standard CGI software may not work, and providing a substitute may incur additional charges.

-The Developer will optimize the Clients web site with appropriate titles, keywords, descriptions and text and thereafter submit the Client’s web site to each of the major search engines.
-The Developer also offers advanced search engine optimization and site promotion services.
+FBM will optimize the Clients web site with appropriate titles, keywords, descriptions and text and thereafter submit the Client’s web site to each of the major search engines.
+FBM also offers advanced search engine optimization and site promotion services.
 If advanced search engine optimization and site promotion services are desired the agreement for said services will be listed in a separate agreement.

-Developer to submit a First Mockup Draft of web site no later than thirty (30) days after Developer receives signed agreement, along with down payment and initial direction from the Client.
-Client to provide Developer with all the data needed to complete web site, including text, company logo, and photos.
-Upon completion of this stage, the Client will be asked to confirm acceptance for the basic site design via e-mail or by signing a printed copy of the design and faxing to Developer.
+FBM will submit a First Mockup Draft of the web site within thirty (30) days, but only after FBM receives the signed agreement, along with down payment and initial direction from the Client.
+Final payment is due thirty (30) days after signing or upon project completion, if completed in less than thirty (30) days.
+Client to provide FBM with all the data needed to complete web site, including text, company logo, and photos.
+Upon completion of this stage, the Client will be asked to confirm acceptance for the basic site design via e-mail or by signing a printed copy of the design and faxing to FBM.
+The approval is required within five (5) business days or the project will be put on hold, and the remaining balance on the contract will be due in full before work begins again.
 Once this acceptance is received from the Client, the work necessary to complete the project will continue.

-Changes requested by the Client beyond those limits will be billed at the hourly rate [Appendix A].
+Changes requested by the Client beyond those limits will be billed at the hourly rate of $95 per hour.
 This rate shall also apply toward additional work authorized beyond the maximums specified above for such services as: general Internet orientation education, marketing consulting, web page design, editing, modifying product pages and databases in an online store, and art, photo, graphics services, and helping Clients learn how to use their own web page editor.
-CGI programming charges (if any) are not included in this rate.
+CGI programming charges, if any, are not included in this rate.

 12. Extended Maintenance Contracts